What is Mesh WiFi and how does it work?

 Mesh WiFi has some truly remarkable benefits, for example:

-• Easy expansion: It’s easy to add extra nodes in Mesh WiFi systems, such as for a new office or a garden building, for a strong network with reliable performance.
+• Easy expansion: It’s easy to add extra nodes in Mesh WiFi systems, such as for a new home office or a garden building, for a strong network with reliable performance.

-• Network stability: There is no signal interference or stuttering speed drops as the system automatically routes traffic through the best path.
+• Network stability: There is no signal interference or stuttering speed drops, as the system automatically routes traffic through the best path.

 • Freedom to roam: Mesh WiFi lets you roam between access points without interruptions or connection drops, so you can keep connected wherever you go.